yusifsalam/ot-harjoitustyo/documentation/user_manual.md

 After your game has come to a close, you'll be shown a similar screen to this
 ![game_over](https://raw.githubusercontent.com/yusifsalam/ot-harjoitustyo/master/documentation/images/game_over.png)

-You can now start over from a fresh board or get back to the main menu (for example to check your stats)
+You can now start over from a fresh board or get back to the main menu (for example to check your stats).

+It is also possible to restart mid-game.
+To do this, press the `R` key.
+Note that there is no confirmation after pressing the key and your progress will be lost irretrievably.